learnk8s/free-kubernetes/README.md

   - Link: [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/)
 - **IBM Cloud**
   - Description: Single worker node Kubernetes cluster along with container registry like other cloud providers.
 This is more than enough for a beginner to try the concepts of Kubernetes.
 Free cluster expires after 30 days.
+  - Requirements: a Credit Card is required for signing up, but you will not be charged if your credit runs out.
   - Link: [https://www.ibm.com/cloud/free/](https://www.ibm.com/cloud/free/)
 - **Linode (LKE)**
   - Description: LKE $100 credit for a 2 month period from the account creation to use Linode infrastructure and services.